mkrupczak3/APIReactor/README.md

 # SteamReaction

-Trigger webhook(s) when an application is updated on Steam's network.
+A console application for Windows that periodically queries Steam's API for app updates; when an updated is detected associated web hooks are triggered.

+# Supported Web Hooks
+* Docker HUB - Trigger automated build on Docker HUB.
+* SLACK - Post notification in a SLACK.

-# Status
+# Project Status

-Non-working; currently in development
+Fundamentals work, but:
+* no generators to produce needed configuration files.
+* no exception handling